 Food Access Plan

-An RFQ will be released in January 2014 for the collection and analysis of primary data related to the creation of a Food Access Plan, with particular emphasis on homeless individuals and older adults.
+An RFQ will be released in the Spring of 2014 for the collection and analysis of primary data related to the creation of a Food Access Plan, with particular emphasis on homeless individuals and older adults.

 Neighborhood Wellness Hubs

-An RFQ will be issued in January 2014 for research and analysis related to the creation of Neighborhood Wellness Hubs, including recommendation of target neighborhoods, identification of sustainable models for development, and the engagement of community partners and older adult advocates to support implementation.
+An RFQ will be issued in the Spring of 2014 for research and analysis related to the creation of Neighborhood Wellness Hubs, including recommendation of target neighborhoods, identification of sustainable models for development, and the engagement of community partners and older adult advocates to support implementation.
 Additional grants may be invited this fiscal year based on the preliminary results of this work.

 Long-Term Services and Supports